moorepants/moorepants.info/content/research/research-statement.rst

 :Author: Jason K. Moore

-If one word can represent the glue that binds my research concepts and intentions it would be "human".
-With a mechanical engineering focus, my predominant interests are concerned with how humans interact with machines and how humans can be described as machines.
-Although past decades of mechanical engineering advancement have made great strides in automatic control and machine design, this body of research often neglects the intimate association between humans and machines, a relationship that exists now and will for much of the foreseeable future.
-As machines are developed to tackle more complicated tasks they will need to be more aware of their environment, especially the human's actions and intentions.
-A machine that is aware of the human will result in a system in which the human's higher cerebral control abilities are complemented by massive data parsing and repetitive tasks at which computers excel.
-In order to design devices that optimize this symbiosis we must better understand how people interact with their surroundings and use machines to do so.
-Such advanced technologies have recently come to light, examples of which are self-driving cars, assistive aircraft control, haptic feedback, human-aware factory robots, and others.
+If one word could represent what bridges my research concepts and intentions, it would be "human".
+My predominant interests are concerned with how humans interact with and can be described as machines, with a mechanical engineering focus.
+Although past decades of mechanical engineering advancement have made great strides in automatic control and machine <--instrument? design, this body of research often neglects the intimate association between humans and machines.

+##Below: really long confusing sentences.
+I changed some to make shorter & more concise.

+As more complx devices are developed, the relationship between the machine and the human controller becomes more intimate.
+The machine must be more aware of its environment, especially the human's actions and intentions.
+Such a relationship results in a system where the higher human cerebral control is complemented by the computer's massive data parsing and repetitive task abilities.

+##sentense is awkward, tried to fix + adding better transition

+If we are to optimize this symbiosis and thus develop more sophisticated instruments, we must improve our understanding of how humans use machines to better interact with their surroundings.
+Such advanced technologies have recently come to light including: self-driving cars, assistive aircraft control, haptic feedback, and human-aware factory robots.

+##I feel this is repetative.
+Possibly nix.
 The more we can understand how the human behaves the better these devices can be designed to compensate for human weaknesses.

+##also, a concluding sentence that goes back to your comment regarding how mechanical engineering still neglects
+the intimate association between humand ans machines.
+Is research still lacking even thought there have been big strides like the self-driving car?
+What's missing?

 My doctoral dissertation focused on the human's unique ability to balance a mostly unstable vehicle, the bicycle.
 The bicycle is an interesting machine